-The languages presented so far are, however, mostly designed for sequential quantum computing, where no communications between physically separated parties are considered.
-Investigation of languages which can describe quantum concurrent systems and the communication behaviors between them has just begun.
-On the other hand, constructing real quantum computers in which quantum programming can be applied is very difficult; while quantum cryptography \cite{Ek91,BB84,Be92}, which can provide absolutely security in principle even attacked by potential quantum eavesdropper, has grown so rapidly that recently quantum cryptographic systems have been commercially available \cite{PF04}.
-So to some extent the need for a language describing concurrent systems is more urgent than that for sequential computation.
-Furthermore, a framework of modeling and reasoning about quantum concurrent systems will also provide techniques to prove the properties such as correctness and security of quantum cryptographic protocols, just as we see in classical world.
+The languages presented so far are, however, mostly designed for sequential quantum computing, where no communication between physically separated parties is considered.
+Design and investigation of languages which can describe quantum concurrent systems and their communication behaviors have just begun.
+On the other hand, although constructing real quantum computers in which quantum programming can be applied is very difficult, quantum cryptography \cite{Ek91,BB84,Be92}, which can provide absolute security in principle even when it has been attacked by a potential quantum eavesdropper, has been developed so rapidly that quantum cryptographic systems became commercially available recently \cite{PF04}.
+So, to some extent the need for a language describing concurrent systems is more urgent than that for sequential computations in the realm of quantum computation.
+Furthermore, a framework of modeling and reasoning about quantum concurrent systems will provide techniques to prove the properties, such as correctness and security, of quantum cryptographic protocols, just as we have noticed in classical world.

-The first steps of constructing such a general framework for modeling quantum concurrent systems were made independently by Jorrand and Lalire \cite{JL04}, and Gay and Nagarajan \cite{GN05}.
-In Ref.\cite{JL04}, a process algebra for quantum processes was proposed which can describe both classical and quantum information passing and processing.
-Later on, Lalire presented for their language a probabilistic branching bisimulation which identifies quantum processes associated with process graphs having the same branching structure \cite{La05}.
-But further properties such as congruence under various combinations of quantum processes were not explored.
-In Ref.\cite{GN05}, a language called CQP (Communicating Quantum Processes) was defined, which combined the communication primitives of pi-calculus with primitives for measurement and transformation of quantum states.
-One distinctive feature of CQP is a type system which can guarantee the physical realizability of quantum processes in CQP.
+The first step of constructing such a general framework of modeling quantum concurrent systems was made independently by Jorrand and Lalire \cite{JL04}, and Gay and Nagarajan \cite{GN05}.
+In \cite{JL04}, a process algebra for quantum processes was proposed which can describe both classical and quantum information passing.
+Later on, Lalire presented for their language a probabilistic branching bisimulation which identifies quantum processes associated with process graphs having the same branching structure \cite{La05,La06}.
+In \cite{GN05}, a language called CQP (Communicating Quantum Processes), which combined the communication primitives of pi-calculus from \cite{MP92} with primitives for unitary transformations and measurements, was defined.
+One distinctive feature of CQP is a type system which can guarantee the physical realizability of quantum processes.
 However, no equivalence notions between processes were presented there.